Being proactive, rather than reactive, is key.

 Risk can’t be avoided completely, but small business owners can take these important steps to manage it effectively.

 While some types of risks are common for almost all businesses, others might be unique to your industry or your individual business.
-The Small Business Administration publishes a Risk Management for a Small Business guide that can help you identify potential risks, such as:
+The Small Business Administration has resources to help you identify potential risks, such as:

 Once you’ve identified the potential risks for your business, document how they would affect your cash flow, earnings and operations.
 Some risks could have a minor impact, while others could have catastrophic results.
 For example, if you run your business out of a home office, take inventory of all the equipment you use and what could happen if an event — a power outage, equipment failure or theft, for example — prevented you from using it.
 How would your cash flow be affected after an afternoon of interrupted service?
 After a day or a week?